 Innumerable scientific observations from many disciplines support each other and provide confirmation and support for each other in very convincing ways.
 For example, Eddington's observations of light bending during a 1919 solar eclipse is considered the first evidence to provide solid support for Einstein's theory of General Relativity.
 This support didn't come from physics, per se, but from astronomy.
 Other astronomical phenomena (gravitational redshift of light) have provided equally compelling support.

-Genetic research and the discovery of DNA supported and explained a mechanism for Darwin's theory of Evolution.
-Plate Tectonics explained how mountain ranges formed, which is coherent with much earlier discoveries of submarine fossils atop the peaks of our tallest mountain ranges and fossil similarities on the east coast of South America and west coast of Africa.
+Genetic research, discoveries in paleontology, in molecular biology and anatomy support and explain a mechanism for Darwin's theory of Evolution and are coherent with it.
+Plate tectonics explains how mountain ranges formed, which is coherent with much earlier discoveries of submarine fossils atop the peaks of our tallest mountain ranges and fossil similarities on the east coast of South America and west coast of Africa.
 Other coherent discoveries in geophysics involving magnetic field orientations in rocks on formerly adjacent plates have added additional support.

 The only other alternative that is generally suggested is to accept the infinite regress and move on.
 These three choices (foundationalism, coherentism, and infinite regress) bear a close resemblance to the three legs of Münchhausen's trilemma (so named because Baron Münchhausen supposedly pulled himself out of a swamp by his own hair).
 Simply put, the trilemma factors all possible proofs for a theory into three categories: